Can metformin cause fatty liver disease

 4. Avoid fried and processed foods.
 4. Stay hydrated and listen to your body during exercise to prevent overexertion.

-See also Metformin weight gain diabetes
+See also Metformin hcl er generic

 By following a balanced diet and engaging in regular physical activity, you can improve your liver health and overall well-being.